thasso/pyjip/docs/source/tools_and_pipelines.rst

         """Prints hello world in a python module""" print "Hello world"

-All we have to do here is decorate a function with the :py:class:`jip.tools.pytool` decorator exported in the `jip` package.
-This allows us to treat a single python function as a tool implementation.
+All we have to do here is to decorate a function with the :py:class:`jip.tools.pytool` decorator exported in the `jip` package.
+This allows us to treat a single Python function as a tool implementation.
 In order to integrate the module, we have to either configure the :ref:`jip_modules
 <jip_configuration>` jip configuration or export the :envvar:`JIP_MODULES`
 environment variable.
 For example::